Traveling waves and homogeneous fragmentation: Discussion

 and that

 is a martingale for all $x\in\R$ if and only if $\psi$ is a solution to (\ref{E: BRW TW }) with speed $c$.

-In the case of discrete time BRW (\ref{E: BRW TW }) reduces to the so-called smoothing transform and a similar result holds, see for example \cite{biggins, BK97, kyp88, liu, dur_lig}.
+In the case of discrete time BRW, (\ref{E: BRW TW }) reduces to the so-called smoothing transform and a similar result holds (see, e.g., \cite{biggins,BK97,kyp88,liu,durlig}).

-Given that homogeneous fragmentations can be seen as generalized branching random walks, it is natural to formulate analogous results in this wider setting.
-To derive the analogue of (\ref{E: classical}), let us consider the following intuitive reasoning where for simplicity we assume that $\nu$ is a finite dislocation measure.
+Given that homogeneous fragmentations can be seen as generalized BRWs, it is natural to formulate analogous results in this wider setting.
+To derive the analogue of (\ref{E: classical}), let us consider the following intuitive reasoning where, for simplicity, we assume that $\nu$ is a finite dislocation measure.

 The classical technique for solving (\ref{E: classical}) with initial condition $u(x,0) = g(x)$ consists of showing that